-Clinical Responsibilities During Prelims.
+Clinical Responsibilities during Written Preliminary Examination.
 Students may elect to excuse themselves from clinical work (including conducting assessment or therapy sessions, participating in individual and team supervision) for the week of written prelims only (not before or after the administration of the examination).